Kamy1tb/PFE-Efficient-tracking-and-collision-avoidance-system-in-UAV/README.md

 Now you're ready to utilize the AirSim Python API seamlessly.

 > [!NOTE]
-> you can follow this tutorial step-by-step to clean build Airsim in unreal engine : [this link](https://www.youtube.com/watch?v=BVkN3CCMg4A&t=1115s).
+> you can follow this tutorial step-by-step to clean build Airsim in unreal engine : [tutorial](https://www.youtube.com/watch?v=BVkN3CCMg4A&t=1115s).